 With the rising cost of medication and compounding pharmacies consistently offering high quality, custom-formulated alternatives for patients, this provides positive options for many, like Eva.

-We may not know where the U.S. health care system is headed, but with compounding pharmacies and doctors who care enough to inform and put patients first, greater well-being moves one step closer.
+but with compounding pharmacies and doctors who care enough to inform and put patients first, greater well-being moves one step closer.